Infinite circle packings on surfaces with conical singularities: Preliminaries

-Similarly, a circle in a complex projective surface is a curve that develops to a circle in the Riemann sphere and that is the boundary of a closed topological disk in the surface.
-More precisely, a complex projective structure on a surface $S$ is defined by a pair $(\operatorname{dev},\rho)$, where $\rho:\pi_1(S)\to \pslc$ is a representation and the \textit{developing map} $\operatorname{dev}:\widetilde S\to \cp$ is a $\rho$-equivariant local diffeomorphism defined on the universal cover $\widetilde{S}$.
-Suitable restrictions of $\operatorname{dev}$ provide an atlas of local charts on $S$ with values in $\cp$ and change of coordinates in $\pslc$.
+Similarly, a \textit{circle} in a complex projective surface is a curve that develops to a circle in $\cp$ and that is the boundary of a closed topological disk in the surface.
+More precisely, a \textit{complex projective structure} on a surface $S$ is defined by a pair $(\operatorname{dev},\rho)$, where $\rho:\pi_1(S)\to \pslc$ is a representation and the \textit{developing map} $\operatorname{dev}:\widetilde S\to \cp$ is a $\rho$-equivariant local diffeomorphism defined on the universal cover $\widetilde{S}$.
+Suitable restrictions of $\operatorname{dev}$ provide local charts on $S$ with values in $\cp$ and change of coordinates in $\pslc$.
 So a circle in $S$ is a curve $C$ in $S$ that bounds a closed topological disk and for which $\operatorname{dev} (\widetilde{C})$ is a circle in $\mathbb{CP}^{1}$, where $\widetilde{C}$ is a lift of $C$ to $\widetilde{S}$.
 Another way to say this is that a circle is a curve bounding a closed topological disk whose intersection with any coordinate chart maps into a circle via the chart map.
 Note that there is no well-defined notion of a circle center or a circle radius for a circle in a general complex projective surface, but each circle does come paired with its rarely mentioned companion disk that it bounds.
-Notice also that the surface $S$ inherits a natural hyperbolic metric when $\rho$ takes values in $\pslr$ and $\operatorname{dev}$ takes values in the upper-half plane.
-We refer the reader to \cite{TH97,DU09} for further details.